billbrod/restaurant-map/README.md

     - [ ] don't add duplicate based on coordinates
     - [ ] add ability to add tag to all imported points
     - [ ] add ability to do through website?
-- [ ] color circle based on tag
+- [x] color circle based on tag.
+    - [ ] right now just picking a tag, but should pick something reasonable in ontoogy
-- [ ] add name when zoomed in on all the way
+- [x] add name when zoomed in on all the way
 - [ ] add export to text, with toggles for which fields to include
 - [ ] check how exported geojson works with organic maps or osmand
 - [ ] show tags at top of page and filter them by tapping on them